CambiumRG/rhoMtreeRing/README.md

 ### Data Loading

 **Upload Sample Image**
 At *Image Upload* box, browse and select a X-ray digitalized image from your computer and click on `Load`.
-Image will be displayed on the *Image Preview* box and can be cropped to select the area of interest or rotated to led recent years or bark on the left of the image.
+Image will be displayed on the *Image Preview* box and can be cropped to select the area of interest or rotated to led recent years (bark side) on the left of the image.

 <p align="center">
   <img src="screenshots/img_02.png">
 </p>

 **Light Calibration**
-Fill available thickness and intensity boxes or load it from a file from your computer from stepped calibration wedge values.
+Fill available boxes for thickness and intensity data or load them from a file with the stepped calibration wedge values.
 Afterwards, regression algorithm can be chosen from `Local regression` or `Cubic smoothing spline`.
 Once those data are fulfilled, click on the `Plot` button.
 Therefore, steps and regression curve will be displayed from *XRing* [[3](#references)] based script.

 <p align="center">
   <img src="screenshots/img_03.png">